specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

 The DSPI Workflow is a structured, AI-assisted approach to Specification-Driven Development (SDD).

+## Install Slash Commands

+- Copy files from `specs-cli/commands/` into your project
+- Use specific target directory for Slash Commands:
+  - Roo Code: `.roo/commands/`
+- If no Slash Commands supported, use `execute @[command].md [arguments]` instead

 ## Phase 1: Discovery (D)

 ### 1.1 Codebase Discovery (for existing codebases)